 The Galaxy Watch 4 runs WearOS 3, so you get a complete set of Google Play store apps, including Spotify, YouTube Music, Google Maps, Samsung Pay, and more.
 It is available in several color options, including black, silver, green, and pink gold.
 Notably, the base variant is 12 grams lighter than the 52-gram Watch 4 Classic.
 It fits comfortably on the wrist with the included silicone strap.

-As for the smarts, you get Bixby if you want to use voice commands.
+As for the smarts, you get Bixby or Google Assistant if you want to use voice commands.
 Apps like Spotify and YouTube Music support offline listening mode, which means you can leave your phone at home when you go for a jog.
 You get media controls for most apps, including Audible, Netflix, and Pocket Casts.

 Samsung Galaxy Watch 3